 Scotch Elm

-This weeping cultivar of the Scotch Elm is a large deciduous tree with a rounded crown which grows to be 70-100 feet tall.
-It is native to areas from Great Britain to Siberia.
-Its insignificant flowers give way to single-seed samaras which house each seed in a papery wing; however, the cultivar will not grow from seeds.
+This cultivar of the Scotch Elm, known as the Camperdown Elm, is a large deciduous tree with a rounded crown and bowing, drooping branches.
+While the wild-type Scotch Elm may reach 70′-100′ in height, the Camperdown Elm will not grow above 30′ tall.
+The wild Scotch Elm is native to areas from Great Britain to Siberia.
+Its insignificant flowers give way to single-seed samaras which house each seed in a papery wing; however, ‘Camperdownii’ will not grow from seeds.
+Instead, it is grafted, as the cultivar originated from a genetic mutation that will not keep its unique features through reproduction.

 Name | Scotch Elm |